tregota/bulwan/README.md

 # bulwan
-Docker container that connects to a server using SSH and redirects a port on it to local http services on your LAN.
+Application that connects to a server using SSH and redirects a port on it to local http services on your LAN.
 My first Go project so use it at your own peril.. :)

+Can be built into a docker container.

 I have a personal webpage on a VPS where I want to use databases and other resources that I have on my LAN, but I don't want to open ports in my router and expose them to the Internet.
 This allows me to feel a bit safer while not having to pay for cloud storage. ;)

-bulwan is a play on the Swedish word bulvan which is a legal term for a person that acts in your stead so that you may remain anonymous.
+bulwan is a slight play on the Swedish word bulvan which is a legal term for a person that acts in your stead so that you may remain anonymous.

 ## Environmental Variables
-Since I'm using it in a docker container, all settings are fetched from these environmental variables:
+Since it can be run in a docker container all settings can be fetched from these environmental variables that override whatever is in settings.conf

 * SERVER_HOST
   - The host to connect to.